 Access to LSAC’s Letter of Recommendation (LOR) service is included in Credential Assembly Service (CAS) registration.
 This service allows you to manage your letters of recommendation through your LSAC.org account.

 If you use LSAC’s LOR service, your references will only need to submit their letters of recommendation once to LSAC — even if you intend to include these letters in every one of your law school applications.
-LSAC will make copies of each reference’s original letter to include in your law school reports.
+LSAC will make copies of each reference’s original letter to include in your CAS Reports.

 You get to assign which letters you want each law school to receive.
 If you change your mind early enough in the application process, you can reassign your letters through your LSAC.org account.